aezechuk/birthbff-grc-assessment/birthbff-nist-hipaa-crosswalk.md

 Addressable.
 Determined applicable. ePHI is transmitted between users and platform systems and stored for ongoing access.
 Encryption in transit and at rest is effectively required given the sensitivity of maternal health data and the cloud-based architecture.

 ### §164.308(a)(1) — Security Management Process
 No formal security management program exists.
-IAM misconfigurations (no MFA, root account in use, unused access keys) indicate an absence of preventive policies and enforcement procedures.
+IAM misconfigurations (no MFA, unused access keys) indicate an absence of preventive policies and enforcement procedures.
 No data classification policy exists to define handling requirements for ePHI.
 No CloudWatch alerting is in place to detect, contain, and correct violations in a timely manner.

 ### §164.308(a)(1)(ii)(A) — Risk Analysis
 No formal risk analysis process exists.
 This assessment surfaced 11 findings including a critically misconfigured public S3 bucket containing PHI-like data that a formal ongoing risk analysis program would have identified and remediated earlier.